Beginners Swimming Lesson 2

 ✔︎ Assuming a supine position (on the back)

-• Hold onto the side of the pool or a float for support if needed
+• Hold the poolside or a float if needed

-• Keep your eyes looking up at the ceiling or sky to help keep your head in the right position
+• Look up to keep your head in position

-• Stretch your arms out to the side or keep them close to your body if you feel more confident
+• Arms out to the side or by your body

-• Lift your hips towards the surface by imagining your belly button rising
+• Lift hips by raising your belly button

-• Keep your legs long and close together, with toes slightly pointed upward
+• Keep legs long, together, toes slightly up

 Lesson Content